JennEYoon/deep-learning/handson-ml3/_study_notes.md

 ### Feb 15, 2023:
 Chp 1
 Interesting use of text in plots.
-Try looping through highlighted countries ti assign different markers to each country.
+Try looping through highlighted countries to assign different markers and colors to each country.
 Practice plotting.
 Regression, makes several lines.
 Try doing regression calculation by hand.
 Recall formula.
 R squared and adjusted R squared.

 Do full notebook.
 Create a similar notebook using energy consumption per capita and GDP.
 Try life satisfactiin vs energy consumption.
 Is energy consumption a good proxy for GDP?
+Corralation of energy consumption and GDP.